sandeepB3/WeatherVenue/README.md

+### Note for the next 🎉Hacktoverfest🎉
+Stay tuned for a modular version: ECMAScript modules + a whole rewrite of back end from Express to Fastify.

 # WeatherVenue

 > Hacktoberfest: I only accept pull requests where the user went through installation.
 Please share a capture of a working installation with pull request.